 If you want to know how to lunge a young horse, then four-time Olympian Jennie Loriston-Clarke MBE FBHS has some helpful recommendations to follow.
 Jennie’s advice has a particular focus on training and exercising young horses on the lunge, but the legendary rider and trainer’s tips can be applied to horses of any age.

-1. Before starting to lunge a horse walk it in-hand on the right rein around the area where it is going to be worked so it can get its bearings.
+1. Walk the horse in-hand on the right rein around the area where it is going to be worked before you start so it can get its bearings.
 If you don’t have a lunge pen, you can improvise and make a suitable area in the corner of a field or by cutting off your arena with blocks or wings and poles.
 Once the horse is settled waking in-hand then change the rein and lead it in the opposite direction.